 A 25-year-old man and his wife undergo an infertility workup.
 His wife's reproductive function is normal.
 On physical examination he has descended testes that appear decreased in size.
 A sperm count shows aspermia.
 A testicular biopsy is performed and on microscopic examination only Sertoli cells are present in the seminiferous tubules.
 Which of the following laboratory test findings is he most likely to have?

-D Increased serum testosterone
+D Decreased testosterone

-E Decreased plasma muellerian inhibiting substance
+E Decreased muellerian inhibiting substance

 NEXT QUESTION - - INDEX OF QUESTIONS - - EXAM MENU

 A 30-year-old man has had a feeling of heaviness in his left testis for the past 6 months.
 Physical examination reveals enlargement of the left testis, while the right testis appears normal.
 There is a palpable left inguinal lymph node.
 An ultrasound reveals a 4 cm solid mass within the body of the left testis.
 Laboratory findings included a serum beta-HCG of 5 IU/L and alpha-fetoprotein of 2 ng/mL.
-The left testis is removed and with gross examination on sectioning reveals a firm, lobulated light tan mass without hemorrhage or necrosis.
+The left testis is removed and with on sectioning reveals a firm, lobulated light tan mass without hemorrhage or necrosis.
 He receives radiation therapy.
 Which of the following neoplasms is he most likely to have?